Why choose an Education Pathway?

 - Scenario case study

-Employed for minimum of 30 hours per week
+Employed for a minimum of 30 hours per week.

-5 GCSE’s C or equivalent, including maths (grade 4c or above), English (grade 4 or above) and Science.
-Alternatively a First Diploma (BTEC) in applied science alongside GCSE’s (or equivalent) in maths and English (grade C/grade 4 or above).
+Five GCSEs at grade C/4 or equivalent, including maths, English and science.
+Alternatively a First Diploma (BTEC) in Applied Science alongside GCSEs (or equivalent) in maths and English grade C/4 or above.